 If you ever decide to establish a consensus-based on how proficient someone is at the English language, your results might be quite surprising.
-Despite the massive number of people that speak English as a first language, there is a vast majority that speaks English as a second language.
+Despite the massive number of people that speak English as a first language, there is a vast majority that speaks English as a second language (ESL).
 Now, while their native languages might be similar to English, such as those derived from Latin, this is still a tricky language to master.
-This is particularly true for those that have learnt English later in their lives, and have received an education where English wasn’t the primary medium of instruction.
+This is particularly true for those that have learned English later in their lives, and have received an education where English wasn’t the primary medium of instruction.

-To make your paper look and read their best, it is paramount that these mistakes need to be removed.
+To make your paper look and read its best, it is paramount that these mistakes need to be removed.
 So, by looking at these common mistakes below, you can make yourself wary of their occurrence in your papers and eliminate them quickly.

 A great way of circumventing this error is to keep the tense in mind while writing the sentence.
 You can do that by creating a mental image of the entire situation first, and then composing sentences accordingly.
 Avoid breaking sentences into more parts than necessary, as that also causes mix-ups in tenses.
 Remember to use commas and periods, to add to or end sentences correctly.

 Improper word choices

 An important part of how your writing is perceived is by the words you chose to use.
 Using the correct forms of words is crucial for it to be clear, and has a marked role in how formal it is.
 If you’ve ever read a legal, business, or academic document before.
 You might have noticed how distinct it is from most other forms of writing.
 The sentence length, followed by the wordings used indicates that the writers left no expense at making their work easily understandable.
 Despite the apparent complexity of the words being used, the meanings behind those words leave nothing no room for vagueness.